imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-SQLServer-DomainJoined-to-Existing-VNet.md

 # SQL Server Domain-Joined using an Existing Subnet
 <img src="./x_Images/SQLServerwithVNet.svg" height="600" width="800"/>

+This Templates IS MEANT TO BE USED AS AN ADD-ON to the following labs: **** THE PARAMETERS SPECIFIED FOR THIS ADD-ON LAB MUST MATCH THE PARAMETERS OF THE BASE LAB THAT IT WILL BE ADDED TO ****

+- ANY DEPLOYMENT WITH AN EXISTING DOMAIN

 This Deployment deploys the following items:

 - 1 - SQL Server - Domain Joined